Buytition/pub_docs/FEATURES.md

 ### Vehicle Dealer Info Reader API

 ReplyBot Dealer Info Reader API is a service that automatically extracts vehicle dealer information from email or HTML documents.

-Its use cases include:
+Use cases

 * **Automatically identify email senders** Extract structured sender data from email messages and categorize emails by senders.
 * **Automatically classify emails based on senders**: ReplyBot Dealer Info Reader API can automatically identify emails sent from vehicle dealers in US and also automatically identifies exact dealer who send the email, this capability allows a webmail provider to automatically categorize emails sent from vehicle dealers from the rest of emails.